-Search/filter fields do not need to be Django fields, they could be any method or attribute on your class.
+Search/filter fields do not need to be Django model fields.
+They can also be any method or attribute on your model class.

-One use for this is indexing get__display methods Django creates automatically for fields with choices.
+One use for this is indexing the get\\\display methods Django creates automatically for fields with choices.